sgillespie/lambda-calculus/doc/system-f.md

 abbreviated here as &lambda;<sub>&rarr;</sub>.
 For this reason, we will start with &lambda;<sub>&rarr;</sub>.

+All terms in &lambda;<sub>&rarr;</sub>.
+For variables, this is straightforward.
+For example, suppose Boolean is a type and `x = true`.
+Then

+    x : Boolean

+Formally, variables have the typing rule

+    x : T ∈ Γ → ⊢ Γ t : T

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce